Migrate SolarWinds Orion products to a new server with a new IP or hostname

 |3.
 Get SolarWinds installation files||Download the SolarWinds product installation files from the Customer Portal.
 Copy the files to the new server.|

-Follow these step-by-step instructions to install your products to the new server.
-Depending on the products you migrate, you may have different steps to take such as importing SSL certificates, redeploying agents, and moving files.
+Depending on the products you migrate, you may have different steps to take such as transferring SSL certificates, redeploying agents, and moving files.

 Note on Capitalization: Queries are case sensitive for the stored values in the database.
 Check the stored value capitalization prior to running queries in these steps.
 If a stored values for a hostname is in ALL CAPS, CamelCase, or all lower case, you must match the capitalization in your query.